metaplane/cli/README.md

 The `actions/upload-artifact` action is used to upload and associated the generated UI as an artifact to the workflow run.
 This allows you to download the after the workflow has completed.

+If you're not using GitHub Actions, the steps will still be roughly the same but you'll need to figure out how to store the generated artifact.
+For example, CircleCI supports [storing artifacts](https://circleci.com/docs/artifacts/) which you could then download and view after the workflow has completed.

+You can also choose to upload the artifact to S3 or another storage service and then download it from there.

 ## Disclaimer

 The code in this repository is not currently buildable as it has dependencies on private packages.
 Maintainers will keep the code here up-to-date with the latest changes from the main, internal, repo.